Bbar1sgok/Django-Contact-CV-Application/README.md

 EMAIL_HOST_PASSWORD = "your-email-password"
 DEFAULT_FROM_EMAIL = "your-email"

-⚠️ If not configured, messages will be saved to the database but emails will not be sent.
+If not configured, messages will be saved to the database but emails will not be sent.

-### 🔐 Environment Variables (Optional for Production)
+🔐 Environment Variables (Optional for Production)

-Example:
+Example configuration:

 SECRET_KEY=your-secret-key
 DEBUG=True